openshift/enhancements/enhancements/update/update-status-api.md

 and we would need to invent a new cluster operator to manage it.
 Because CVO is directly involved in updates, such additional layer does not seem to have value.

+The Update Status Controller does not need HA deployment and it is sufficient for to run a single replica.

 Update Status Controller will be running a primary controller that will maintain the `UpdateStatus` resource.
 The resource has no `.spec` so the controller will just ensure the resource exists and its `status` content is up-to-date and correct.